SemteulGaram/rsnapshot-docker/README.md

 value._

 **`TELEGRAM_BOT_TOKEN`**
-This specifies the Telegram bot token for report /var/log/rsnapshot If not specifies, report will be disabled
+This specifies the Telegram bot token for report `/var/log/rsnapshot`.
+If not specifies, report will be disabled

 **`CHATROOM_ID`**
-This specifies the Telegram chatroom id
+This specifies the Telegram chatroom id.
 If not specifies, report will be disabled

 **`REPORT_HEAD`**
-This specifies the header of report message
+This specifies the header of report message.
 If not specifies, report will be disabled

 Example